 The drugs may increase or decrease in effectiveness when combined with nilotinib.
 They may also decrease or increase blood concentrations of nilotinib.

-The most dangerous interactions can cause prolonged QT intervals that may be deadly.
-Fruit juices and herbs can also affect how the drug works in the body.
+The most dangerous interactions can cause an abnormal heart rhythm due to the prolongation of the QT interval.
+This may lead to sudden death.
+Grapefruit and certain herbal supplements (such as St. John’s Wort) can also affect how the drug works in the body.

 Potential Interactions with Tasigna

 - Clopidogrel increased clopidogrel exposure